abdulkadireyigul/fastcore/fastcore/monitoring/README.md

 - **Prometheus**: Metrics are exposed in Prometheus format
 - **Grafana**: Create dashboards using the collected metrics
 - **ELK/Datadog/etc.**: Log correlation with request IDs

+## Limitations

+- Only Prometheus metrics and basic health checks are included by default
+- No full distributed tracing (e.g., OpenTelemetry, Jaeger, Zipkin)
+- No custom metric registration API (only built-in HTTP metrics)
+- No built-in alerting or notification features
+- Metrics endpoint is public unless protected by other means